 It employs mindfulness techniques, self-soothing, and trigger identification to help people proact instead of reacting to perceived negative stimuli.

 Possibly one of the most common types of talk therapy, psychoanalytic therapy implores patients to revisit childhood traumas and past experiences to determine if the two are linked.
-Many psychoanalytic therapists will ask pointed questions to help patients revisit traumatic memories; after revisiting memories, patients try to discover if the past experiences are subconsciously linked to their current anxiety.
+Many psychoanalytic therapists will ask pointed questions to help patients revisit traumatic memories; after revisiting memories, patients discover if the past experiences are subconsciously linked to their current anxiety.

+Psychiatry is the prescription of mental health medications.
 If none of the above proves effective in treating your anxiety disorder, your doctor or therapist may prescribe medication, such as Xanax.

 There are many different types of medications to treat anxiety.
 The most common are benzodiazepines, which are usually prescribed on a short type basis, or SSRI antidepressants, usually recommended as a long-term solution for anxiety.